commercetools/commercetools-sdk-php-v2/Migration.md

 - follow the first 2 points of the [Create Command](#create-command)
 - call the *withId()* method to select the Id that we are looking for,
 - call the *get()* method to retrieve the related object of our request, which in the case below is *ByProjectKeyCategoriesByIDGet* object,
-- then it's possible to add other kind of filters such as *withExpand()*, of course if the API allows
+- then it's possible to add other kind of filters such as *withExpand()*, of course it depends about the structure of our APIs.

 1.x
 ```php